The answer is “yes” and “no.”

 Despite being happy with the overall size and character of her nose, this woman wanted subtle refinements that wouldn’t look “done.”
 I used one syringe of Restylane to give definition to the bridge and tip, which turned her “fine” nose into a perfect one.

 A prominent dorsal hump is a common complaint that sends women and men to the plastic surgeon’s office.
-Many of my patients previously thought surgery was their only option, and are surprised to see how much improvement can be achieved with dermal fillers.
+Many of my patients who thought surgery was their only option are surprised to see how much improvement can be achieved with dermal fillers.
 Each case is different, but I typically add Restylane to the bridge and tip, essentially straightening the nasal profile and smoothing out the appearance of the hump.